What was the aim of this review?

-This systematic review aimed to evaluate the benefits of providing remote vision rehabilitation services for people with low vision via telerehabilitation, which uses an Internet-based approach rather than the usual office-based consultations.
-The main outcome of interest is vision-related quality of life, but we also are interested in visual function measures such as reading speed, as well as compliance with scheduled sessions and patient satisfaction.
+The goal of this review was to evaluate the benefits of providing vision rehabilitation services remotely (via telerehabilitation) for people with low vision.
+In telerehabilitation a vision rehabilitation provider uses an internet-based approach rather than usual care in an office to train people with low vision to improve their use of remaining visual function.
+Our primary interest was changes in vision-related quality of life achieved by each type of training as measured by questionnaires.
+We were also interested in visual function, such as reading ability, as well as compliance with scheduled training sessions and satisfaction ratings.

 Low vision affects over 300 million people worldwide and can compromise both activities of daily living and quality of life.
-Rehabilitative training and vision assistive equipment (VAE) may help, but some visually impaired people have limited resources to attend in-person visits at rehabilitation clinics.
-These people may be able to overcome barriers to care through remote, Internet-based consultation (i.e., telerehabilitation).
+Rehabilitative training and vision assistive equipment (VAE) may help, but some visually impaired people have limited resources to attend in-person visits to rehabilitation clinics to be trained to learn to use VAE.
+These people may be able to overcome barriers to care through access to remote, internet-based consultation (telerehabilitation).

-To compare the effects of telerehabilitation with face-to-face (e.g., in-office or inpatient) vision rehabilitation services for improving vision-related quality of life and reading speed in people with visual function loss due to any ocular condition.
-Secondary objectives are to evaluate compliance with scheduled rehabilitation sessions, abandonment rates for visual assistive equipment devices, and patient satisfaction ratings.
+To compare the effects of telerehabilitation with face-to-face (e.g. in-office or inpatient) vision rehabilitation services for improving vision-related quality of life and near reading ability in people with visual function loss due to any ocular condition.
+Secondary objectives were to evaluate compliance with scheduled rehabilitation sessions, abandonment rates for VAE devices, and patient satisfaction ratings.

-We planned to include randomized controlled trials (RCTs) or controlled clinical trials (CCTs) in which participants were diagnosed with low vision and were undergoing low vision rehabilitation using an Internet, web-based technology compared with an approach based on in-person consultations.
+We included randomized controlled trials (RCTs) or controlled clinical trials (CCTs) in which participants diagnosed with low vision had received vision rehabilitation services remotely from a human provider using internet, web-based technology compared with an approach involving in-person consultations.

-Two authors independently screened titles and abstracts, and then full-text articles against the eligibility criteria.
-We planned to have two authors independently abstract data from included studies.
-We resolved discrepancies by discussion.
+Two review authors independently screened titles and abstracts retrieved by the searches of the electronic databases and then full-text articles for eligible studies.
+Two review authors independently abstracted data from the included studies.
+Any discrepancies were resolved by discussion.